 The engine group consists of one or more engines of a specific type.
 For each engine type an engine model is defined.
-The RPTEM engine model is implemented.

-The engine size is described by the power $P{\rm eng}$, which is the sea-level static power available per engine at a specified takeoff rating.
+The engine size is described by the power $P{\rm eng}$ , which is the sea-level static power available per engine at a specified takeoff rating.
 The number of engines $N{\rm eng}$ is specified for each engine group.